devdogio/Quest-System-Pro-Docs/docs/GettingStarted.md

 First, create a new object (name doesn't matter) and attach the following components to it:

+-   AudioManager
+-	GeneralSettingsManager
+-	PlayerManager
+-	InputManager
+-	TriggerManager
+-   LocalizationManager
 -   QuestManager
 -   DialogueManager
--   AudioManager
--   LocalizationManager

-These 3 managers initialize the quest system and handle all events and so on.
+These managers initialize the quest system and handle all events and so on.

 ## 2. Setting the databases